 A student with a semester grade point average of less than 1.00 for two consecutive semesters may be subject to Academic Suspension for one semester.
 In addition, a student who remains on Academic Probation after two consecutive semesters may be subject to Academic Suspension for one semester, and this will be noted on the student's permanent record.
-If the student desires to return to Pensacola Christian College, he must submit a written request to the Registrar, who will determine a plan that may prepare the student to re-enroll.
+After serving the suspension, a student who desires to return to Pensacola Christian College must submit a written request to the Registrar, who will determine a plan that may prepare the student to re-enroll.